TangentFoxy/docker-compose/luanti-server/ReadMe.md

 enable_tnt = true              # only if you want TNT (some mods require this)
 ```

+Don't forget to actually install a game before trying to run.
+The provided config assumes you are playing `minetest`.

 Note that admin rights are not the same as in-game permissions,
 you still need to use `/grantme all` to get all permissions,
 and `/revokeme creative` if you don't want creative mode.